PauloMaced0/Graph-Optimisation-Problem/README.md

 2. **Number of Iterations Decreases with Density:**
     - **Denser Graphs Require Fewer Dominating Nodes:** In dense graphs, a single node can dominate many others due to high connectivity.
 The dominating set $D$ can be much smaller.
 Fewer iterations of the outer while loop are needed to dominate all nodes.

-As shown in **Figure 4**, execution time decreases because the reduction in iterations outweighs the increase in per-iteration cost.
+As shown in **Figure 3**, execution time decreases because the reduction in iterations outweighs the increase in per-iteration cost.

-![Greedy Algorithm Execution Time](execution_time_greedy_all_densities.png) **Figure 3**: Greedy Algorithm Execution Time across different graph densities*
+![Greedy Algorithm Execution Time](execution_time_greedy_all_densities.png) **Figure 3**: Greedy Algorithm Execution Time across different graph densities

 #### Randomized Search